Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 Improvised Weapons Can Save Your Life

-The odds of someone having to make improvised or makeshift weapons in real life, thankfully is somewhat low, but having your character make home-made weapons to defend themselves in a battle for life or death is almost a necessity in stories or films nowadays, but while all things can be used as weapons, not all will be as effective as the other.
+The odds of someone having to make improvised or makeshift weapons in real life, thankfully is somewhat low, but having your character make home-made weapons to defend themselves in a battle for life or death is almost a necessity in stories and films nowadays, but while all things can be used as weapons, not all will be as effective as another.
 Choosing something unusual or unique as your weapon of choice can differentiate your story from a lot of other ones.
 The stuff found below can be used to inflict damage on anyone if the intent is there, and as writer's, having a basic list of every day items that can be used to cause harm can be an invaluable tool to inspire your story onward to better things.

 Although this article won't be the "end all and be all" list of weapons, it will be an ever growing list that I know I'll be using myself when experiencing a bit of writer's block.
 It doesn't matter if you write books, draw comics or make movies; you'll eventually need someone you created to take something in their hands and cause someone to bleed.
 Decide your poison.